Matthew-SA/space-ball/README.md

 Space Ball is an online multiplayer game heavily inspired by Rocket League.
 Players compete against each other in teams of up to 3, attempting to knock a ball through their opponent's goal.
 Playing with other players is made easy through an intuitive real time lobby system.

 ## Technologies
-**MongoDB**

-**Express**

-**Node.js**

-**React / Redux**
-React / Redux is employed to keep track of a user's profile information, ship customization, and socket ID.

-**Matter-js**
-Space Ball takes advantage of the matter-js engine to assist in handling game logic on the backend.
-Game objects are displayed to users on the frontend through a custom renderer.

-**Socket.io**
-Space Ball real time gameplay is made possible through the use of socket.io web sockets.
-In addition to handling the transmission of game data, web sockets are also employed in the lobby system in order to provide real time updates.
+**Backend** <br/>
+Space Ball uses MongoDB, Express, Node.js as the foundation to its backend.
+User accounts and preferences are stored in the MongoDB noSQL database.
+All game logic is handled on the backend through Matter.js and transmitted through socket.io web sockets.

+**Frontend** <br/>
+Space Ball's frontend pages are rendered with React/Redux.
+Gameplay is displayed through a custom renderer in Canvas.
+Client game data and lobby page information are recieved through socket.io web sockets.

 ## Features